ZixiongLin1/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to QPrism's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**QPrism** is a Python library that can thoroughly assess the quality of video, audio, and sensor data.
+It provides user the flexibility to compute any supported metrics that are relevant to their research, and the genrality that the library applies to any data converted to the specified structure.
+**To be filled in, current statement of need is a bit subjective and need modification in my opinion.**

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.

 .. note::